forcedotcom/sfdx-circleci-org/README.md

 2) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-circleci-org.git`

-3) Make sure you have Salesforce CLI installed.
-Check by running `sfdx force --help` and confirm you see the command output.
+3) Make sure that you have Salesforce CLI installed.
+Run `sfdx force --help` and confirm you see the command output.
 If you don't have it installed, you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

 4) Set up a JWT-based auth flow for the target orgs that you want to deploy to.
 This step creates a `server.key` file that is used in subsequent steps.
 (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm)